 If you have to pay for a prescription while waiting for your certificate, you can claim back the cost up to three months after paying.

-prescriptions aren't always cheapest
+Prescriptions aren't always cheapest

-Cheap private prescriptions
+Find the cheapest private prescriptions

 While NHS prescription prices are fixed, pharmacies can set their own for private prescriptions.
 These are given when you want a drug not covered by the NHS in your region, such as Malarone to prevent malaria if you're travelling and some cancer drugs.

 It could be a drug for a lifestyle-enhancing purpose, such as sexual aid Viagra (although this can be on the NHS if your erectile dysfunction's caused by a medical problem, such as diabetes, prostate cancer or a kidney transplant) or anti-baldness drug Propecia.

 Non-NHS doctors can't give NHS prescriptions.
 So go to one for emergency weekend diagnosis, or because you're a member of a scheme, and you'll get a private prescription.